A Photographer’s Guide to Colour and Lighting Temperature

 If your camera has the ability to record RAW data files, you probably should whenever you can.
 With RAW, you have a direct dump from your camera’s image sensor, and you have a lot more room to push things around in post-production without nasty artefacts showing up in the image.

-In a JPEG, the adjustments have been baked in, and then a lot of data is lost to compression to keep the files small.
+In a JPEG, the adjustments have been baked in, and then a lot of data is to compression to keep the files small.
 When you make adjustments to your JPEG photo in post-production, you have less room to push and pull the values around before the image starts to look bad.

 JPEG isn’t terrible, but RAW gives you far more options in post-production, and when it comes to colour, RAW is the better bet.